-“Long-Term Care (LTC) facilities need new strategies to help them manage their resources more effectively,” advises Laura Gunter, Business Development, New Concepts, SCA Americas.
+“Long-Term Care (LTC) facilities need new strategies to help them manage their resources more effectively,” advises Laura Gunter, Business Development, New Concepts, Essity Americas.
 “Caregivers often express that they are pressed for time to adequately provide enough individual-ized care.
 With a growing elderly population, it is unlikely this situation will improve in the near future.
 Integrating the use of simple, innovative technologies into the care routines may help caregivers bridge the gaps,” she says.

-SCA, the maker of TENA® incontinence and skin care products, is attending the marcus evans LTC & Senior Living CXO Summit Spring 2016, in Los Angeles, California.
+Essity, the maker of TENA® incontinence and skin care products, is attending the marcus evans LTC & Senior Living CXO Summit Spring 2016, in Los Angeles, California.

 What clinical evidence can be leveraged to encourage positive change in a LTC or senior living facility?